Fabulous Philippines > Bohol

 Bohol

-Located in the Visayas (the central region of the Philippines), Bohol is an island famous for the Chocolate Hills.
-These magical formations are actually small rounded hills (1,268 in number) of limestone formation, each of which is up to 40 meters in height and have a chocolate brown color in the dry season.
+Located in the Visayas (the central region of the Philippines), Bohol is an island famous for its Chocolate Hills.
+These magical formations are actually small rounded hills (at least 1,260 in number) of limestone formation, each of which is 30-50 meters in height and have a chocolate brown color in the dry season.

 Bohol's towns have beautiful examples of Spanish colonial churches.
 For example, in Baclayon, the oldest town in Bohol, is Baclayon Cathedral, one of the oldest churches in the Philippines (it was built in 1595), with a 21-meter-high belltower.
 In Loboc, you can see the San Pedro Church (built in 1602).